Taiwan Miracle: Era of globalization

 In the 1970s, protectionism was on the rise, and the United Nations switched recognition from the government of the Republic of China to the government of the People's Republic of China as the sole legitimate representative of mainland China.
 It was expelled by General Assembly Resolution 2758 and replaced in all UN organs with the PRC.
 The Kuomintang began a process of enhancement and modernization of the industry, mainly in high technology (such as microelectronics, personal computers and peripherals).
-One of the biggest and most successful Technology Parks was built in Hsinchu, near Taipei.
+One of the biggest and most successful Technology Parks was built in Hsinchu, near Taipei (Hsinchu Science Park).

 One was the formation of an independent union at the Far East Textile Company after a two-year effort discredited the former management-controlled union.
 This was the first union that existed independently of the Kuomintang in Taiwan's post-war history (although the Kuomintang retained a minority membership on its committee).
 Rather than prevailing upon the state to use martial law to smash the union, the management adopted the more cautious approach of buying workers' votes at election times.
 However, such attempts repeatedly failed and, by 1986, all of the elected leaders were genuine unionists.
 Another, and, historically, the most important, was the now called "Zhongli incident".

 By the 1980s, Taiwan had developed a mature and diversified economy, with a strong presence in international markets and substantial foreign exchange reserves.
 Its companies were able to go abroad, internationalize their production, investing massively in Asia (mainly in People's Republic of China) and in other Organisation for Economic Co-operation and Development countries, mainly in the United States.